All BMO Harris branch location ATMs are also available free of charge to Park Bank customers!

 Variable Annuities: a tax-deferred retirement vehicle that allows you to choose from a selection of investments, and then pays you a level of income in retirement that is determined by the performance of the investments you choose.
 (2)

 No matter what your goals, there are ways to potentially make the most out of your nest egg with a diversified strategy.
-We recommend that you begin that conversation with John or Alan to carefully weigh your options and examine fees and other charges before buying.(3)
+We recommend that you begin that conversation with John to carefully weigh your options and examine fees and other charges before buying.(3)

 (1)As reported by Financial Planning magazine, June 1996-2018, based on total revenue.(2) Variable annuities are long-term tax-deferred investment vehicles designed for retirement purposes and contain both an investment and insurance component.
 They are sold only by prospectus.
 Guarantees are based on the claims-paying ability of the issuer and do not apply to a variable annuity's separate account or its underlying investments.
 The investment returns and principal value of the available subaccount portfolios will fluctuate so that the value of an investor's unit, when redeemed, may be worth more or less than their original value.
 Withdrawals made prior to age 59½ may be subject to a 10% additional tax.
 Surrender charges may apply.
 Gains from tax-deferred investments are taxable as ordinary income upon withdrawal.